lukegustafson/jspacker_21plus/README.md

 # How it works

-See a complete write-up at TODO.
+See a complete write-up [here](https://www.luke-g.com/unicode-packing-in-javascript-the-21-plus-packer/).
 The general idea is given by the code

 ```eval(unescape(escape`packed_data`.replace(/uD./g,``)))```